strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 - When we want to use a different Storage Class with different parameters or different storage types.
 - In case of disk removal to reduce the total storage.

-For now, we can do this using the Kafka CLI tool i.e. `kafka-reassign-partitions.sh` tool, but it takes a lot of manual steps which is time-consuming and not so user-friendly.
+For now, we can do this using the Kafka CLI `kafka-reassign-partitions.sh` tool, but it takes a lot of manual steps which is time-consuming and not so user-friendly.

 ## Motivation